davidaltman920/cdm-gh-practice/README.md

 The file extension, '.md', refers to _Markdown_, a simple syntax for signaling display formats (bold, italic, bullets, headings, etc) in plain text files.
 As you can see here, GitHub knows how to render markup like `**repo**` in bold and `_folder_` in italics.
 There are many more features; as an EXT, you could check out an [overview of Markdown syntax](https://www.markdownguide.org/basic-syntax/) you can use.

 Markdown lets you link not only to other websites, but also to other files in the repo, like [this-is-just-to-say.txt](this-is-just-to-say.txt).
+Let's look at that one together!

+## When it's time for your turn

+You'll find the instructions in [your-turn.md](your-turn.md).